hub714/multi-region-workshop/lab-5-loadtest/README.md

 Now we can specify it as part of our **ab** command:

-`ab -p postfile.txt http://<Insert your Global Accelerator Endpoint>`
+`ab -p postfile.txt http://<Insert your Global Accelerator Endpoint>/ <--note the ending forward slash`

 Now lets add in the remaining path to call the Like service, along with one of our Mysfits IDs: